MitchellBu/HipsDontLie/README.md

 ## Description

-## Running The Project
+## Running The Project :runner:

-You can view the tutorials online or download and run locally.
+### Inference :mag_right:
+In order to predict the transcript from a given GRID corpus videos, put them in `` examples/videos`` path.
+Then, just run ``inference.py``.
+It is possible to change the path/make an inference on a single video by changing the last line of `inference.py`.

 ### Training :weight_lifting:
 In order to train the models from scratch: